 Friends recall warnings from victim

-The 2009 Hyundai Santa Fe specifically has six public complaints about occasions when the car “suddenly accelerated.”
+The 2009 Hyundai Santa Fe specifically has six public reports about occasions when the car “suddenly accelerated.”

 “THE CAR DID SLOW DOWN BUT WOULD NOT STOP.
 I HAD TO TAKE A LEFT TURN ACROSS THE HIGHWAY (THERE WAS FORTUNATELY A BREAK IN THE TRAFFIC), I PUT THE CAR IN PARK AND TURNED OFF THE ENGINE.
 IT MADE A VERY LOUD NOISE THAT LASTED ABOUT 10 SECONDS OR SO.
 WE JUMPED OUT OF THE CAR AS IF IT WERE ON FIRE.
 IT'S CURRENTLY AT THE SHEEHY DEALERSHIP IN WALDORF, MD.
 WE ARE AWAITING THEIR DIAGNOSIS.”

-Johnson had also complained about acceleration problems in his own 2009 Hyundai Santa Fe, the local newspaper reported.
-Friends of Johnson’s told the Erie Times-News that Johnson had purchased the car only five days prior to the crash, and complained about an unspecified problem with the accelerator during that period.
+Johnson had also reported about acceleration problems in his own 2009 Hyundai Santa Fe, the local newspaper reported.
+Friends of Johnson’s told the Erie Times-News that Johnson had purchased the car only five days prior to the crash, and grumbled about an unspecified problem with the accelerator during that period.